regislachaume/oifits/README.md

 ## Purpose

-Read and manipulate Optical Interferometry FITS files.
+Read and manipulate Optical Interferometry FITS files version 1 and 2.

 For a definition of the standards
 * version 2: Duvert at al. (2017), A&A 597, A8 ([abstract](https://ui.adsabs.harvard.edu/abs/2017A%26A...597A...8D/abstract "ADS link")) ([pre-print](https://arxiv.org/pdf/1510.04556 "PDF on arxiv"))
 * version 1: Pauls et al. (2005), PASP 117, 1255 ([abstract](https://ui.adsabs.harvard.edu/abs/2005PASP..117.1255P/abstract "ADS link")) ([pre-print](https://arxiv.org/pdf/astro-ph/0508185 "PDF on arxiv"))